A Wavelet-CNN-LSTM Model for Tailings Pond Risk Prediction: Experiment

-In order to build the complete saturation line prediction model and show the reliability of our CNN-LSTM$^2$ model together with parameters set, we compared different hyperparameters such as batch size, filters in of the convolutional layers, max-pooling size, number of LSTM cells in our experiments.
-Table 5 lists the different situations of combing multiple hyperparameters.
-In term of the evaluation metrics used in this task, although Case 2 and Case 5 achieve a litter bit better performance than our model using ordinary hyperparameters in Case 9, the Runtime is almost twice the CNN-LSTM$^2$ model.
-Excessive running time will reduce the real-time performance of prediction, especially when the amount of data is very large.
+In order to build the complete saturation line prediction model and show the reliability of our proposed model together with parameters set, we compared different hyperparameters such as batch size, filters in of the convolutional layers, max-pooling size, number of LSTM cells in our experiments.
+Table.~\ref{hyper} lists the different situations of combing multiple hyperparameters.
+Considering several evaluation metrics and running time, we choose the design shown in Case 9.
+Specifically, in term of the evaluation metrics used in this task, although Case 2 and Case 5 achieve slight better performance than that in Case 9, the Runtime is almost twice.
+Predictions will perform worse in real time when the running time is excessive, especially when there is a large amount of data.
 The disadvantage is more pronounced for a large amount of data, and this incurs no loss of generality.
-Case 3 need the least Runtime but achieve low accuracy.
-As a result, the CNN-LSTM$^2$ with one convolutional layer and two LSTM layers become the best performer.
-This is also in full compliance with deep learning logic.
-Although the padding method restricts the feature loss of the time-series data to some extent, the pooling layer inevitably loses part of the data information.
-Considering the accuracy and running time of the model, we keep the model parameters as same as the ordinary model.
-To be clear, the batch size is equal to 64, one convolutional layer filters of 32, a max-pooling layer filters of 2, two LSTM layers of 25 and 50.
-When the tailings ponds meet more complex situation, the data will become very complicated and internal time-series information is harder to calculate.
-At that time, single shallow deep learning layer lacks the capability to capture complex information and deeper layers of LSTM cells will be more suitable.
+Case 3 needs the least Runtime but achieve low accuracy.
+To be clear, according to Case 9, the implement is: the batch size is 64, one convolutional layer filters of 32, a max-pooling layer filters of 2, two LSTM layers of 25 and 50.